Calibrated Selective Classification: Experimental setup

 \newpar{Confidence} We use the model's raw confidence score to select the most confident examples.
 For binary models, we define this as $\max(f(x), 1 - f(x))$, and $\max_{y\in[K]} f(x)_y$ for multi-class models.
 Often, but not always, more confident predictions can also be more calibrated, making this a strong baseline.\looseness=-1

-\newpar{Outlier and novelty detection models} To test if our resulting method improves over common outlier and novelty detection heuristics, we directly use the features from \S\ref{sec:implementation} to select the examples that are deemed to be the least anomalous or outlying.
-Specifically, we compare to {isolation forest scores}, {one-class SVM scores}, and training set {average kNN distance} by simply replacing $\tilde{g}$ with these outputs.\footnote{In preliminary experiments, we also compared to a KDE scoring baseline, but found it to perform systematically worse (and omit it).} We then apply the same thresholding procedure as in Eq.~\eqref{eq:quantile}.\looseness=-1
+\newpar{Outlier and novelty detection models} To test if our learned method improves over common heuristics, we directly use the features from \S\ref{sec:implementation} to select the examples that are deemed to be the least anomalous or outlying.
+Specifically, we compare to {isolation forest scores}, {one-class SVM scores}, and training set {average kNN distance} by simply replacing $\tilde{g}$ with these outputs.\footnote{We omit entropy, KDE, and LOF scores for brevity as they perform similarly or worse compared to the other heuristics.} We then apply the same thresholding procedure as in Eq.~\eqref{eq:quantile}.\looseness=-1